peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Deprecated.</b> Use EInteger from PeterO.Numbers/com.upokecenter.numbers.

 Gets a value indicating whether this object's value is a power of two.
 (NOTE: This version allows negative numbers to be powers of two.
-In the EInteger version, only positive numbers will be considered powers of two.)
+In the EInteger version, only positive numbers will be considered powers of two.).

 <b>Returns:</b>